 Sara wrote the Codrops CSS Reference, co-authored the Smashing Book 5, and has been voted the Developer of the Year in the 2015 net awards.

 Time & Location

-This full-day workshop will be hosted at Fort Mason and will take place the day before SmashingConf.
-The workshop will be running from 9:30 AM to 5:30 PM on Monday, November 9th.
+This full-day workshop will take place the day before SmashingConf at a location to be decided.
+The workshop will be running from 9:30 AM to 5:30 PM on Monday, October 12th.

 9:00 AM – Doors open, Registration